MCamish29/ride-guide-wdw/README.md

     * https://convertio.co/ was used to convert jpg & png images into webp
 * Pexels
     * https://www.pexels.com/ was used to obtain free stock images used across website
+* Unsplash
+    * https://unsplash.com/ was used to obtain free stock images used across website
+ * Pixabay
+    * https://pixabay.com/  was used to obtain free stock images used across website

 ## Testing